DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 Deep networks trained on ordinary classification tasks often transfer remarkably well to new classes.

 This is especially striking in the **few-shot** regime.
 We pretrain a model on many source classes, freeze its representation, and then fit a very simple classifier on top of only one or a few examples from each new class.
-Empirically, this often works much better than one might expect.
+Empirically, this works far better than one might expect.

 Why?

 A common answer is that pretraining learns "good features."
-That is true, but it does not yet explain what geometric property of the feature space makes few-shot transfer possible.
+That is true, but it still leaves open the main question:

+> **What property of the learned feature space makes few-shot transfer possible on classes the model has never seen before?**

 The main message of this post is the following:

 > <span style="color:#1e6bd6; font-weight:600;">
-> Supervised pretraining can organize the feature space so that each class becomes a tight cluster around its mean, while different classes stay far apart.
-Once this happens, a new class can often be learned from only a few labeled examples.
+> If supervised pretraining makes each class collapse into a tight cluster in feature space, while keeping different class means separated, then new classes can often be learned from only a few labeled examples.
 > </span>

-This is closely tied to a central part of **neural collapse**.
+The key point is that this can be formalized and proved in a setting where the source classes and target classes are both drawn from a common population of possible classes.

+That is where the class-conditional setup comes in.

 <div style="margin: 2rem 0;">
   <div style="display: grid; grid-template-columns: repeat(4, 1fr); gap: 16px; align-items: stretch;">

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Pretraining</strong><br>
+      <strong>Sample source classes</strong><br>
-      Learn a feature map on many source classes
+      Draw many training classes
     </div>

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Geometry</strong><br>
-      Same-class features collapse around their mean
+      <strong>Pretrain a feature map</strong><br>
+      Learn $f$ on the source task
     </div>

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Transfer</strong><br>
-      Unseen classes inherit a similar geometry
+      <strong>Sample target classes</strong><br>
+      Draw new unseen classes
     </div>

     <div style="padding: 14px; border: 1px solid #d8e2f1; border-radius: 12px; background: #f8fbff; text-align: center;">
-      <strong>Few-shot adaptation</strong><br>
-      A few samples are enough to estimate each new class center
+      <strong>Adapt with few examples</strong><br>
+      Estimate class centers from small samples
     </div>

   </div>